2019 World Surf League: Prize money

 2018 saw 36 Male surfers compete for $607,800 across the tour, while the 18 women on tour were competing for $303,900.
 In individual events such as the 2018 RipCurl pro, the Male winner Italo Ferreira was awarded $100,000 while the female winner, Stephanie Gilmore, was awarded $65,000.
-The WSL announced on the 5 September 2018 that female and male surfers, from the 2019 tour onwards, would receive equal prize money.
+The WSL announced on 5 September 2018 that female and male surfers, from the 2019 tour onwards, would receive equal prize money.

-This was partnered with three initiatives by the WSL to elevate and enhance equality in female surfing, including; increased marketing of the women’s tour, a “local community engagement program for girls around the world” structured around the world tour events, and “a monthly content series” about the history of female surfing.
-This change has been recognised as a “wider push to challenge gender norms and improve the status of women across sport industries globally”.
-An article on the topic found that “female surfers will likely be encouraged to pursue surfing as a professional sport, knowing that the financial cost of their attempts to reach the championship tour will be less daunting” as while professional tour surfers are often supported by sponsors and investors, it is the women on the qualifying tour who must fund their own efforts to go professional.
+This was partnered with three initiatives by the WSL to elevate and enhance equality in female surfing, including; increased marketing of the women’s tour, a "local community engagement program for girls around the world" structured around the world tour events, and "a monthly content series" about the history of female surfing.
+This change has been recognised as a "wider push to challenge gender norms and improve the status of women across sport industries globally".
+An article on the topic found that "female surfers will likely be encouraged to pursue surfing as a professional sport, knowing that the financial cost of their attempts to reach the championship tour will be less daunting" as while professional tour surfers are often supported by sponsors and investors, it is the women on the qualifying tour who must fund their own efforts to go professional.

-This has further been recognised as part of ongoing cultural change with regards to gender equality and social justice not only in sport but in the global community, with it argued that “the voices and experiences of athletes” form critical part of progressive movement.
-Kelly Slater stated that “the women on the tour deserve this change.
+This has further been recognised as part of ongoing cultural change with regards to gender equality and social justice not only in sport but in the global community, with it argued that "the voices and experiences of athletes" form critical part of progressive movement.
+Kelly Slater stated that "the women on the tour deserve this change.
 I'm so proud that surfing is choosing to lead sports in equality and fairness.
 The female WSL athletes are equally committed to their craft as the male athletes and should be paid the same.
 Surfing has always been a pioneering sport, and this serves as an example of that."
-Stephanie Gilmore stated “the prize money is fantastic, but the message means even more.
-From the moment current ownership became involved, the situation for the women surfers has been transformed for the better in every way”, and that she hoped this change would serve “as a model for other sports, global organizations and society as a whole”.
+Stephanie Gilmore stated "the prize money is fantastic, but the message means even more.
+From the moment current ownership became involved, the situation for the women surfers has been transformed for the better in every way", and that she hoped this change would serve "as a model for other sports, global organizations and society as a whole".